danielss24/BaseApp_VUE_IRAV/README.md

 # Beer4Share

-> This project is a university project.
+> This project is a schollar project.
 We are a small team of Computer Enginering Master Course of UAM (Universidad Autonoma de Madrid).
 And we are doveloping a system to share beers and brew receips using vue js and nuxt, you can see our initial  user interface propose here:

 https://www.figma.com/file/9s5V5ePkdSMK1TLdOaryzD/Web?node-id=0%3A1